souzagbruno10/souzagbruno10/README.md

 ## 🧑🏻‍💻 Only Real Projects | Somente Projetos Reais!

 ## 💻 Java and Kotlin Developer
+I'm a software engineer and this is my github!
+I'm from 🇧🇷
+☕️ Java was my first programming language
+📱 Mobile is my second passion as well

+## 💻 Hobbies
--  Web and Mobile Development.
-I'm a networking and cybersecurity enthusiast as well.
+- I'm a networking and cybersecurity enthusiast as well.

 ## 🔧 **Projects**
 - **💛 Website Development**: Created a website for my daughter’s business: [Studio💛Sairaf](https://www.studiosairaf.com.br)